Mothers have been breastfeeding since the beginning of time, yet it became such a controversial topic, even for today.

 Breast milk protects your child

 Unlike formulated milk that provides nothing beyond basic nutrition, human milk is a complete infant support-system that offers both protection and nourishment.
-What makes breast milk superior is it changes to cater your baby’s needs.
+What makes breast milk superior is it changes to cater to your baby’s needs.
 When you or your baby expose yourself to a new germ, your immune cells are activated and will develop antibodies in your milk to combat that germ.

 Breastfeeding prevents a long list of illness